Three Options for Managing References in Grant Proposals and Other Documents

 WHAT IS A REFERENCE MANAGER?

-A reference manager is a software program that allows you to organize and format your references.
-Reference managers typically share standard features, such as the ability to collect and format a list of citations before exporting them for use in programs such as Microsoft Word.
-Many reference managers also integrate with other software, enable collaboration, and allow content to be imported from various sources.
+A reference manager is software that helps you organize and format your references.
+Reference managers typically share standard features, such as the ability to collect and format citations before exporting them for use in applications such as Microsoft Word.
+Many reference managers also integrate with other software, support collaboration, and import content from various sources.

-Many reference managers also allow you to search for relevant articles from within the tool and have features similar to a PDF reader (e.g., the ability to import and read PDFs, highlight text, and add notes).
+Many reference managers also allow you to search for relevant articles within the tool and include features similar to a PDF reader (e.g., importing and reading PDFs, highlighting text, and adding notes).

 WHY USE A REFERENCE MANAGER?

 One of the main advantages of reference managers is that they make it much easier to insert and format citations.
 Scholarly journals, online news sites, and government agencies each use a specific style for referenced information.
-While the styles can be very similar regarding what information needs to be included, there are often nuances that are easy to miss in terms of the order in which the information should appear (e.g., date of publication before the name of the publisher or the other way around).
+While the styles can be very similar in what information needs to be included, there are often nuances that are easy to miss in the order in which the information should appear (e.g., the date of publication before the name of the publisher, or vice versa).
 If you use a reference manager, you can use the software to search for and select the citations you need and automatically change the citation format to the required style.

 The ability to quickly change styles is reason enough to use a reference manager, especially if you have a long list of references that need to be formatted in an unfamiliar style.
 Another benefit of a reference manager is that it can replace other Cloud-based storage options.
 Because many reference managers can be used to find and save full-text articles, you can use them instead of Google Drive or Dropbox for storing your background research.

 If you’re thinking: But Microsoft Word has a reference tool—why not just use that?
 That’s a good question.
 The answer is that Microsoft’s reference tool is for formatting citations that you’ve added to your document.
-It isn’t a tool for conducting and managing background research or reading and annotating PDFs.
+It isn’t a tool for conducting or managing background research, or for reading and annotating PDFs.
 However, if you need to add just a couple of footnotes to a proposal, a reference manager is unnecessary, and Word’s reference tool is fine.
-Still, even in that case, there may be a benefit to setting up a reference manager.
+Even in that case, there may still be a benefit to setting up a reference manager.
 If you do, you’ll be prepared to manage a more extensive list of references should the need arise when working on future proposals.
-Additionally, having a designated tool to collect and organize references can lessen the risk of data loss as a result of staff turnover.
-Instead of having references for various proposals scattered across personal files that will disappear when someone leaves, a reference manager allows reference lists to be accessible to several people in the organization, ensuring that past research will not be lost.
+Additionally, using a dedicated tool to collect and organize references can reduce the risk of data loss from staff turnover.
+Instead of having references for various proposals scattered across personal files that will disappear when someone leaves, a reference manager keeps reference lists accessible to multiple people in the organization, ensuring that past research is not lost.

 Overview of Three Reference Managers: Mendeley, Zotero, and Paperpile

 Below, we summarize the key features of three reference managers—Mendeley, Zotero, and Paperpile—and suggest use cases for each.
-We chose these three because of their overall usability, features, customizability, and affordability.
-If you’ve used reference managers in the past, you may be surprised that Endnote is not on our list.
-Endnote is the most well-known reference manager, and the only one many researchers would consider using.
-The reason we’re not profiling Endnote is that it is more expensive and thus out of reach for many nonprofits.
-However, Endnote has many features that make it particularly useful for large collaborative efforts, so it is worth considering if you can afford it.
-At the time of this writing, an Endnote license goes for $248 ($135 for students).
-Endnote offers a free trial period of 30 days.
-Endnote also has a free option called Endnote Basic, which comes with 2GB of storage and limited features.
+We chose these three for their overall usability, features, customization, and affordability.
+If you’ve used reference managers in the past, you may be surprised that EndNote is not on our list.
+EndNote is the best-known reference manager and the only one many researchers consider using.
+We’re not profiling EndNote because it is more expensive and thus out of reach for many nonprofits.
+However, EndNote has many features that make it particularly useful for great collaborative efforts, so it is worth considering if you can afford it.
+At the time of this writing, an EndNote license goes for $248 ($135 for students).
+EndNote offers a 30-day free trial.
+EndNote also offers a free option called EndNote Basic, which includes 2GB of storage and limited features.

-Mendeley, which is owned by the publishing company Elsevier, offers many of the same core features as Endnote but offers more affordable subscriptions depending on your storage needs.
-For $55/year, you can get 5GB of storage, and if you need unlimited storage, you can move up to their Max plan, which costs $165/year.
-Mendeley also has a free plan that comes with 2GB of storage.
+Mendeley, owned by the publishing company Elsevier, offers many of the same core features as EndNote but offers more affordable subscriptions based on your storage needs.
+For $55/year, you get 5GB of storage.
+If you need unlimited storage, you can upgrade to their Max plan for $165/year.
+Mendeley also offers a free plan with 2GB of storage.

-Like Endnote, Mendeley can be used for collaboration.
-If you are working on a grant proposal with others, you can create a group space for the proposal in Mendeley where you and your colleagues can add references and notes.
-Additionally, just like with Endnote, you can build a personal library in Mendeley where you can reference journal articles, content from the web, and imported PDFs.
+Like EndNote, Mendeley supports collaboration.
+If you are working on a grant proposal with others, you can create a group space in Mendeley for the proposal where you and your colleagues can add references and notes.
+Additionally, as with EndNote, you can build a personal library in Mendeley to reference journal articles, web content, and imported PDFs.
 If you are writing your document in MS Word, Mendeley has an integration that allows you to add citations from your Mendeley library directly into your Word document.

 Mendeley’s features include: